|Junior and Socrates|

 With 39 goals in 75 appearances for Brazil, Bebeto is the sixth highest goalscorer for his national team.
 At the 1994 World Cup, he formed a formidable strike partnership with Romário to lead Brazil to their fourth World Cup title.
 His best club career was with Deportivo La Coruna, where won the Pichichi Trophy in 1993.
 He played for Flamengo, Vasco da Gama, Cruzeiro, Botafogo, Sevilla, Toros Neza, Kashima Antlers, and Al Ittihad.

-- Socrates' younger brother Rai was born in the state of Sao Paulo.
+-- Socrates came from this region, but his younger brother Rai was born in the state of Sao Paulo.
 He was a part of my Sao Paulo All-team team here.